 Designing and Implementing Culture.
 In Blackboard Fridays Episode 6, Jacob talks about Culture.
 Need this implemented into your business?
 Talk to the international business advisor who can do exactly that – Contact Jacob, Learn More, or Subscribe for Updates.

 Who is Jacob Aldridge, Business Coach?

-Since April 2006, I’ve been an international business advisor providing bespoke solutions for privately-owned businesses with 12-96 employees.
+Since April 2006, I’ve been a business coach helping business owners with 12-96 employees.